jjedd97/ChatDND/README.md

 ### CHATDND
 A fun cli game made during a hackathon - development may continue

-At this stage the game is missing many components and goblins are the only enemies with attacks
+At this stage the game is incomplete but may work if chatgpt cooperates.

 ## Character creation:
 run src/create_character.py to create a character